arlowatts/justdragons/index.md

 ---
-title: Welcome to Role-Play First!
+title: Welcome to Just Dragons!
 ---

-Role-Play First is a minimal role-playing game framework, designed for players who want to put character first and game mechanics second.
-With a few friends and a good dealer, RPF can provide a smooth and natural role-playing experience unencumbered by complex rules.
+Just Dragons is a minimal role-playing game framework, designed for players who want to put character first and game mechanics second.
+With a few friends and a good dealer, Just Dragons can provide a smooth and natural role-playing experience unencumbered by complex rules.

 ## Overview

-RPF is best played at a tabletop with three or more players.
+Just Dragons is best played at a tabletop with three or more players.
 One of the players is the **dealer**.
 The dealer is responsible for introducing the setting and telling the other players what happens in the game world.
-The other players each role-play an avatar and narrate their actions as they explore the setting and interact with non-player characters.
+The other players each role-play an in-game character and narrate their actions as they explore the setting and interact with non-player characters.

 ## Creating a Character